DarkMaper/product-api-typescript/README.md

 ## Usage

-First is needed install all dependencies...
+First you needed install all dependencies...

 ```bash